 As I write this, holiday decorations are going up all over the place.
 I can already feel the strain of time as I think of shopping, cooking, and finishing our schoolwork before Christmas comes.
-People are already asking what our plans for the holidays are, and the truth is we don’t have
+People are already asking what our plans for the holidays are, and the truth is we don’t have any.

 My parents are divorced, and our sisters are far flung so family celebrations are difficult to schedule and keep us pretty busy come December.

 Then there are church events, extra-curricular activities and the fact my family still needs dinner every night and clean clothes to wear.

 Even now, I know I have to keep thing simple this holiday season.
 For the sake of sanity and survival.

 What about you?
 Does the thought of the holiday season bring you nothing but joy, or are you, like me, always a little apprehensive when you think, “How on earth will we get it all done?”